wichopy/serverless-oauth2-blog-post/blogpost.md

 #### Authenticating Server Side API Request using ID Tokens

 In the previous request, we passed a `uid` to our endpoint.
 We should not transmit a user ID this way as its not safe.
-How then, can we authenticate a request to our server and know that it was done by someone logged into our firebase app?
+How then can we authenticate a request to our server and know that it was done by someone logged into our firebase app?
 One way to do it is by using the ID token.

 The ID Token can be verified by publicly facing cloud functions before performing an authenticated API request.
 There is a handy firebase method to perform this check, `verifyIdToken`.